Things to do in Chicago

 Still as grand as it was on opening day in 1921, the air inside The Chicago Theatre is steeped in preshow anticipation and operatic drama.
 Catching a show here, whether it's one of our performances or a knee-slapping comedy act, evokes the dynamism of legendary acts to grace this stage.

 Nestled within Chicago's concrete streets is a jungle of a different sort.
-The Garfield Park Conservatory houses 12 acres of vibrant plant life, thriving in the heart of America's third-largest city.
+The Garfield Park Conservatory is one of our favourite unique things to do in Chicago.
+This spot houses 12 acres of vibrant plant life, thriving in the heart of America's third-largest city.
 Visitors can traverse the free outdoor gardens and the rooms inside a massive glass-encased greenhouse.

 From the prehistoric leaves of the lush fern room to the lily pad lake of Aroid House, it's easy to mistake this verdant utopia for an oasis amidst an industrial desert.

-Art museums are great, but they're often lacking in the torture department.
-Luckily, the Medieval Torture Museum is here to meet your darkest, most specific fascinations.
-Measuring over 6,000 square feet, this is one of the largest interactive museums in the country.
+The Medieval Torture Museum is here to meet your darkest, most specific fascinations.
+Measuring over 6,000 sq. ft., this is one of the largest interactive museums in the country.
 Every inch of it hosts dastardly devices from an age long passed.

 Each diabolical exhibit features reconstructed devices, many of which incorporate genuine equipment preserved from the medieval period.

-Local sports teams are legends in any city, but Chicagoans are unmatched in their support.
-Sit in on a professional game the next time you're in the city.
+Though not a unique thing to do in Chicago, per se, attending a pro sports game promises to be a good time.
 Basketball fans will find themselves awestruck at the United Center, the current home of the Chicago Bulls and Michael Jordan, who remains immortalized in a massive statue outside the arena.

 Also at the United Center are the Chicago Blackhawks, who continue to thrill fans with an energy you'll find infectious in the stands.